 Explain that people have to learn how to listen to their consciences.

 Help the students understand that a person's conscience is formed over time.
 What we learn in religion classes at church or school helps us form our consciences.
-Reading the Bible helps us know what is right and wrong – for example, the Bible tells us we must care for the weak and vulnerable around us.
+Reading the Bible helps us know what is right and wrong – for example, the Bible tells us we must care for people who are weak and vulnerable around us.
 Trusted adults like parents and teachers help teach us about the Bible and what the Church says, and how to pray and reflect.
 This all helps us form their consciences.

 Finally, help the children see the link between individual choices and the public realm by asking: